MiningDataOnline/Platform/README.md

-# MiningDataOnline Platform
-MiningDataOnline is an initiative to build a simple to use platform intended for individuals without programming knowledge to build customizable web data warehouses designed to incentivize collection and sharing of structured data in exchange for micro payments.

 Hello world,

 MiningDataOnline is an initiative to build a simple to use platform intended for individuals without programming knowledge to build customizable web data warehouses designed to incentivize collection and sharing of structured data in exchange for micro payments.